Norman Rockwell: Later career

 During the late 1940s, Norman Rockwell spent the winter months as artist-in-residence at Otis College of Art and Design.
 Occasionally, students were models for his Saturday Evening Post covers.
 In 1949, Rockwell donated an original Post cover, April Fool, to be raffled off in a library fund raiser.

 In 1959, after his wife Mary died suddenly from a heart attack, Rockwell took time off from his work to grieve.
 It was during that break that he and his son Thomas produced Rockwell's autobiography, My Adventures as an Illustrator, which was published in 1960.
 The Post printed excerpts from this book in eight consecutive issues, the first containing Rockwell's famous Triple Self-Portrait.

-Rockwell's last painting for the Post was published in 1963, marking the end of a publishing relationship that had included 321 cover paintings.
+Rockwell's last painting for the Post was published in 1963, marking the end of 47 years of a publishing relationship that had included 321 cover paintings.
 He spent the next 10 years painting for Look magazine, where his work depicted his interests in civil rights, poverty, and space exploration.

 In 1966, Rockwell was invited to Hollywood to paint portraits of the stars of the film Stagecoach, and also found himself appearing as an extra in the film, playing a "mangy old gambler".

 In 1968, Rockwell was commissioned to do an album cover portrait of Mike Bloomfield and Al Kooper for their record, The Live Adventures of Mike Bloomfield and Al Kooper.

-In 1969, as a tribute on the 75th anniversary of Rockwell's birth, officials of Brown & Bigelow and the Boy Scouts of America asked Rockwell to pose in Beyond the Easel, the calendar illustration that year.
+As a tribute on the 75th anniversary of Rockwell's birth, officials of Brown & Bigelow and the Boy Scouts of America asked Rockwell to pose in Beyond the Easel as the illustration for the 1969 Boy Scout calendar.

 In 1969 the U. S. Bureau of Reclamation commissioned Rockwell to paint the Glen Canyon Dam.

 His last commission for the Boy Scouts of America was a calendar illustration titled The Spirit of 1976, which was completed when Rockwell was 82, concluding a partnership which generated 471 images for periodicals, guidebooks, calendars, and promotional materials.
 His connection to the BSA spanned 64 years, marking the longest professional association of his career.
 His legacy and style for the BSA has been carried on by Joseph Csatari.

 For "vivid and affectionate portraits of our country", Rockwell was awarded the Presidential Medal of Freedom, the United States of America's highest civilian honor, in 1977 by President Gerald Ford.
 Rockwell's son, Jarvis, accepted the award.

 Death

-Rockwell died on November 8, 1978, of emphysema at age 84 in his Stockbridge, Massachusetts, home.
-First Lady Rosalynn Carter attended his funeral.
+Rockwell, a heavy smoker, died on November 8, 1978, of emphysema at the age of 84 in his Stockbridge, Massachusetts, home.
+First Lady Rosalynn Carter attended Rockwell's funeral.